rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 #### Using a named function as a callback

-You can apply a named function as a parameter to the `some()` method.
+You can apply a named function as an argument to the `some()` method.
 In the example below, the function named `isEqualToFive` is applied as the callback function parameter to the `testArray1.some()` call.

 ![Testing an array using the some method with a named callback function](./images/javascript-img/some-named-callback.svg)